A leading voice for bringing fiscal stability to Illinois

 For too long the State of Illinois has failed to address its dismal fiscal situation.
 By consistently using debt to finance operations and failing to make required pension contributions, State government has put our State’s ongoing vitality at risk.

-The Civic Committee recognizes the critical importance of sound fiscal practices and has been a long-time advocate for prudent approaches that will stimulate growth.
+The Civic Committee recognizes the critical importance of sound fiscal practices and has been a long-time advocate for prudent approaches that will stimulate economic and job growth.
 Illinois needs meaningful action now.

 The Civic Committee was one of the earliest voices drawing attention to the pension crisis.
 In 2006, we released Facing Facts saying that Illinois is on its way to financial implosion.
 We also launched Illinois is Broke to ensure the unfunded pension liability was on every elected leader’s agenda and to make pension reform a key election topic.
 Because of our efforts, the General Assembly passed a major pension reform bill in 2012; however, it was later deemed unconstitutional.